invenia/FeatureTransforms.jl/docs/src/examples.md

                                                         7 rows omitted
 ```

-We can use the same `scaling` transform to normalize the test data:
+We can use the same `scaling` transform to standardise the test data:

 ```jldoctest example
 julia> FeatureTransforms.apply!(test_df, temp_scaling; cols=:temperature);